michaelkc/michaelkc.github.io/_posts/2026-09-19-switching-from-onenote-to-joplin.markdown

 That brought me to [Joplin](https://joplinapp.org/).
 Lauded as an Evernote replacement (incidentally, my note-taking career started with pre-cloud Evernote), it takes the same markdown-as-format route as Obsidian, but adds

+- Linux, Windows and Android support with feature parity
 - a decent mobile app (you can take a picture and add it to a note),
 - great search out of the box (everything lives in sqlite),
 - sync that is either for-pay or a functioning, if somewhat slow, OneDrive support.